pftnhr/yellow-karlskrona/README.md

 ## Acknowledgements

-This extension includes [Pico.css](https://github.com/picocss) a minimal CSS Framework for semantic HTML.
+This extension now includes [Pico CSS v2.0.3](https://github.com/picocss) a minimal CSS Framework for semantic HTML.
 Elegant styles for all native HTML elements without `.classes` and dark mode automatically enabled.
 Many thanks to [Lucas Larroche](https://github.com/lucaslarroche) for this beautiful and versatile framework.

 ## Designer